-MCC processing time is the time elapsed between the receipt of data at an MCC and the transfer to another MCC, SPOC or national RCC of the outgoing message to the communication link.
+MCC processing time is the time elapsed between the receipt of data at an MCC and the transfer of the outgoing message to the communication link to the appropriate data recipient.

-An MCC shall process each incident alert within five (5) minutes of reception 99% of the time.
+An MCC shall process each alert within 5 minutes of reception 99% of the time.